mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

 graph TB
   subgraph "GitLab Server"
   GitLab-Rails -.-> Local-Gitaly;
-  GitLab-Rails -.-> Praefect;
+  GitLab-Rails -.-> Praefect-Main;
   end
+  subgraph "Gitaly 3"
-  Praefect --> Praefect-Gitaly-1;
+  Praefect-Main --> Gitaly-3;
+  Gitaly-3 -.-> Local-Praefect-3
+  end
+  subgraph "Gitaly 2"
-  Praefect --> Praefect-Gitaly-2;
+  Praefect-Main --> Gitaly-2;
+  Gitaly-2 -.-> Local-Praefect-2
+  end
+  subgraph "Gitaly 1"
-  Praefect --> Praefect-Gitaly-3;
+  Praefect-Main --> Gitaly-1;
+  Gitaly-1 -.-> Local-Praefect-1
+  end
 ```

 `GitLab Server` is a standard Omnibus GitLab installation.
 `Local-Gitaly` is a Gitaly daemon running on the GitLab server using local storage.
 `Praefect` is also run locally and does not store any repository data.
 Instead,
-it connects to three Gitaly nodes, `Praefect-Gitaly-1`,  `Praefect-Gitaly-2`,
+it connects to three Gitaly nodes, `Gitaly-1`,  `Gitaly-2`,
-and `Praefect-Gitaly-3`.
+and `Gitaly-3`.

-Praefect may be run on GitLab application server or on its own node; in the example below
+Praefect is run on GitLab application as service.
+In addition, Praefect will also run on each Gitaly
-we will run it on the GitLab server.
+node to enable inter-Gitaly communication.

 Praefect will handle all Gitaly RPC requests to its child nodes.
 However, the child nodes
 will still need to communicate with the GitLab server via its internal API for authentication